- First things first

 Why are trivial benefits so popular?

 Well, put simply, the job market is radically different now compared with a decade ago.
-There's a whole load of 'company benefits' that have gone from being an out-of-the-ordinary perk, to part and parcel of most job descriptions.
+There are plenty of company benefits that have gone from being an out-of-the-ordinary perk, to an essential in most job descriptions.

 In part, this has all been a byproduct of the slow-growth economic climate that most young people have graduated in to.
-As a way to tackle slumped salaries, employers have had to find innovative new ways of catching top talent's attention in a busy job market.
+As a way to tackle slumped salaries, employers have had to find innovative new ways of attracting top talent in a busy job market.
 Trivial benefits presented itself as one of the most effective ways of doing so as its core principle is to make life at work more enjoyable.

-However, this doesn't grant employers a free license to buy whatever they want for their workforce.
-As the wise James Blake once said, there should be a "limit to your love."
+However, this doesn't grant employers a free licence to buy whatever they want for their workforce.

 Advantages of trivial benefits